 Correct with more tattooing

-If you notice a blowout just a few days after getting your tattoo, you’ll have to wait up to 2 months for the tattoo to heal before getting a cover-up to hide it.
+If you notice a blowout just a few days after getting your tattoo, you’ll have to wait up to 2 months for the tattoo to heal before getting a cover-up.
 It’s important to be diligent with your tattoo aftercare routine to make sure your tattoo heals properly.

 The positive side of a good cover-up is that you can generally keep the look of your tattoo while reducing the appearance of a blowout.